wpilibsuite/allwpilib/design-docs/opmodes.md

 ## C++ Robot Code

-C++ does not support annotations, so explicit registration via `RobotBase` function calls is required.
+C++ does not support annotations, so explicit registration via `OpModeRobot` function calls is required.

 ## Python Robot Code